Hamming distance: Error detection and error correction

-The minimum Hamming distance is used to define some essential notions in coding theory, such as error detecting and error correcting codes.
+The minimum Hamming distance or minimum distance (usually denoted by dmin) is used to define some essential notions in coding theory, such as error detecting and error correcting codes.
 In particular, a code C is said to be k error detecting if, and only if, the minimum Hamming distance between any two of its codewords is at least k+1.

-For example, consider the code consisting of two codewords "000" and "111".
-The hamming distance between these two words is 3, and therefore it is k=2 error detecting.
+For example, consider a code consisting of two codewords "000" and "111".
+The Hamming distance between these two words is 3, and therefore it is k=2 error detecting.
 This means that if one bit is flipped or two bits are flipped, the error can be detected.
-If three bits are flipped, then "000" becomes "111" and the error can not be detected.
+If three bits are flipped, then "000" becomes "111" and the error cannot be detected.

 A code C is said to be k-error correcting if, for every word w in the underlying Hamming space H, there exists at most one codeword c (from C) such that the Hamming distance between w and c is at most k.
-In other words, a code is k-errors correcting if, and only if, the minimum Hamming distance between any two of its codewords is at least 2k+1.
-This is more easily understood geometrically as any closed balls of radius k centered on distinct codewords being disjoint.
+In other words, a code is k-errors correcting if the minimum Hamming distance between any two of its codewords is at least 2k+1.
+This is also understood geometrically as any closed balls of radius k centered on distinct codewords being disjoint.
 These balls are also called Hamming spheres in this context.

-For example, consider the same 3 bit code consisting of two codewords "000" and "111".
+For example, consider the same 3-bit code consisting of the two codewords "000" and "111".
 The Hamming space consists of 8 words 000, 001, 010, 011, 100, 101, 110 and 111.
 The codeword "000" and the single bit error words "001","010","100" are all less than or equal to the Hamming distance of 1 to "000".
 Likewise, codeword "111" and its single bit error words "110","101" and "011" are all within 1 Hamming distance of the original "111".
 In this code, a single bit error is always within 1 Hamming distance of the original codes, and the code can be 1-error correcting, that is k=1.
-The minimum Hamming distance between "000" and "111" is 3, which satisfies 2k+1 = 3.
+Since the Hamming distance between "000" and "111" is 3, and those comprise the entire set of codewords in the code, the minimum Hamming distance is 3, which satisfies 2k+1 = 3.

 Thus a code with minimum Hamming distance d between its codewords can detect at most d-1 errors and can correct ⌊(d-1)/2⌋ errors.
 The latter number is also called the packing radius or the error-correcting capability of the code.